Wolfson Lecture 2021: Diarmaid MacCulloch on Thomas Cromwell

 Thomas Cromwell and the dissolution of the monasteries

-Diarmaid MacCulloch provides a new look at the most notorious act of destruction of Henry VIII’s reign and suggests reasons for supposing that the story is not quite as is traditionally told.
+Professor Sir Diarmaid MacCulloch will look at the most notorious act of destruction of Henry VIII’s reign and suggest reasons for supposing that the story is not quite as is traditionally told.

 Diarmaid MacCulloch is Professor Emeritus of the History of the Church, Oxford University, and Fellow of St Cross College and of Campion Hall.
 His History of Christianity: the first three thousand years won the 2010 Cundill Prize; his next book is Sex and the Church, of which his TV series of 2015 was a foretaste.
 He was knighted in 2012.
 His biography of Thomas Cromwell appeared in 2018.